 Remote access is a growing trend for businesses.
 It’s a tool used to allow a more flexible work culture, enabling employees to stay productive at work 27/7.
 As much as it can be helpful at times, remote access can cause a security havoc in your system as well.
 The sad reality with this technology is that it’s slowly becoming a target prey for modern hackers and online perpetrators.
-In this guide, we’ll show you some of the security risks of using remote access technology.
+In this guide, will show you some of the security risks of using remote access technology.

 What is Remote Access?